When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Introduction

-As shown in \cref{fig:new_workflow}, rather than simply guessing, a deep learning (DL) model, trained with a dataset consisting of past runs, predicts the ideally optimal values of the design parameters for a new part.
-Due to effects such as new geometries, materials, or constraints, the suggested parameters by the DL component may be outside the acceptable ranges.
-The workflow offers two approaches to refine the results: (1) human-guided active learning (HGAL) or (2) Bayesian optimization (BO) to identify input parameter configurations for the simulation that yield the desired design parameters.
+This paper proposes an AI-assisted workflow to reduce the expert involvement in both the initial design estimation and the optimization loop for finding a satisfying configuration. \cref{fig:old_workflow} illustrates a traditional workflow that heavily relies on an expert to guide the design processes, while \cref{fig:new_workflow} shows our approach.
+As shown in \cref{fig:new_workflow}, rather than simply guessing, a deep learning model, trained with a dataset consisting of past runs, predicts the ideally optimal values of the design parameters for a new part.
+Due to effects such as new geometries, materials, or constraints, the suggested parameters by the deep learning component may be outside the acceptable ranges.
+The workflow offers two approaches to refine the results: (1) human-guided active learning or (2) Bayesian optimization to identify input parameter configurations for the simulation that yield the desired design parameters.
 Although a full replacement of the domain expert is striven for, to prevent actual manufacturing costs, the expert might want to verify the output design configuration as the last step, as shown in \cref{fig:new_workflow}.